Sebagabones/CITS3007Project/README.md

   for some reason) let me (Seb) know, and I'll add it to the ignore file/directory list.

+- If your code isn't formatted, you won't be able to merge it (soz)
 #### Markdown files

 - Our report needs to match CommonMark spec, and so we also have a